liambll/blog-archive/about.md

 * understand business problem, its benefits and constraints
 * determine if the business problem can potentially be solved with an analytics solution

+It is important to obtain a clear objective at this initial stage.
+For example, "sales performance" can refer to total sales, sales margin, sales per customer, etc. The key is to be specific.

 ## 2. Analytics Problem Framing
 * reformulate business problem into an analytics problem with initial set of drivers (inputs, outputs)
 * specify assumptions and success metrics

-This step is the last chance to correct any mistakes or misunderstanding while it is still cheap to do so.
+This step is the "last chance to correct any mistakes or misunderstanding while it is still cheap to do so".

 ## 3. Data
 * identify data sources and acquisition